MaCampagne/macampagne-repo/wp/wp-content/plugins/bne-flyout/readme.txt

 == Changelog ==

+= 1.2.6 ( March 21, 2015 ) =
+* Fix: Flyouts not opening on Windows 8 devices that are touch enabled which can also use a mouse.

+= 1.2.5 ( March 12, 2015 ) =
+* Fix: Match trigger image output max-width to 200px as it is defined in the trigger settings tab.
+* Fix: Compatibility fix with ACF v5.2.1
+* Tweak: Changed Step value for trigger position from 10 to 1 in the trigger settings tab.
+Some users reported not being able to save with non-10 step values.
+* Note: Update branding from Bluenotes Entertainment to BNE Creative ( Why? http://www.bnecreative.com/blog/introducing-bne-creative/ )

 = 1.2.4 ( January 25, 2015 ) =
 * New: Add option to restrict which pages the Flyout will be displayed on.
 This option is found under the Flyout Settings tab for each one.
 * New: Now Localization Ready!
 * Fix: CSS Bug with Chrome on Windows where the trigger buttons would jump around randomly while scrolling.

 = 1.2.3 ( December 13, 2014 ) =
 * Replaced auto-update script from AutoHosted to WP-Updates

 = 1.2.2 ( December 9, 2014 ) =